bryanz35/PaperReimagined/README.md

  - finally fix the box
  - add something to fill white space on first page (curved lines? see fireship video and "borrow" code)
  - continue testing and convert everything into vh??
+ - text animation works in vscode but not in browser??